Skip to main content

 1. Execute all user transactions (TX phase).

-2. Query get_timers_by_height(current_height) — returns all timers in insertion order (FIFO).
+2. Query get_timers_by_height(current_height) — returns all due timers in insertion order (FIFO).

-4. Remove the timer from both the timer store and the height index.
+4. Remove the timer from both the timer store and the height index after each classification concludes.

 Timer-created deferred transactions are ordered before engine and mailbox deferred transactions within the same block.